Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Spatial and Statistical Modeling

-Inspection of our measurements revealed the presence of $\numclust = 4$ clusters whose centers are listed in \tabref{tab:fitting-results-clusters} and were mentioned before.
+Inspection of our measurements revealed the presence of $\numclust = 4$ dominant clusters whose centers are listed in \tabref{tab:fitting-results-clusters} and were mentioned before based on \figref{fig:azimuth}.
 Notice that the azimuthal components of the \glspl{aod} and \glspl{aoa} are beyond $\pm 90^\circ$ rather than within the $[-60^\circ,60^\circ]$ that was measured, as was illustrated in \figref{fig:clusters}.
 This decision is an arbitrary one since the array response of a \upa is symmetric about $\pm 90^\circ$; in other words, an azimuth of $60^\circ$ induces the same array response as an azimuth of $120^\circ$.
 We made this choice to follow the intuition that self-interference is presumably coupled \textit{behind} the arrays since measurements took place in an anechoic chamber free of any significant reflectors in front of the arrays.
 We have observed that the dominant coupling exists in and around the azimuth plane, meaning $\varphitx\idx{k} = \varphirx\idx{k} = 0^\circ$ for all $k = 1, \dots, \numclust$.
 This can likely be attributed to the fact that our transmit and receive arrays are aligned in elevation, though in other configurations, components beyond an elevation of $0^\circ$ may play a more significant role.
-We took the angular spread to be $\Delta\vartheta = 4^\circ$ and $\Delta\varphi = 3^\circ$, meaning $\numrays = 9 \cdot 7 = 63$ rays per cluster when discretizing the clusters by $1^\circ$ in azimuth and elevation.
+From our measurements, we empirically found a good angular spread to be $\Delta\vartheta = 4^\circ$ and $\Delta\varphi = 3^\circ$.
 Note that other cluster parameters could be used for systems that see other self-interference profiles, potentially also to account for reflections off the environment.

-\textbf{Using our geometric channel to estimate $\muij$.} With our geometric channel model in hand, we now aim to estimate $\muij$ for particular transmit and receive beams.
+\textbf{Using our geometric channel to estimate $\muij$.} With our geometric channel model $\mHbar$ in hand, we now aim to estimate $\muij$ for particular transmit and receive beams.
 To do so, we developed the estimator